 (NFCS, Naomh Muire, Droichead Átha 0680: 219)

-It is somewhat fitting that a group of wrens is often referred to as ‘a chime of wrens’.
-Which is why I named my best selling beginners concertina after this impressive and fascinating bird.
+It is somewhat fitting that a group of wrens is often referred to as a chime of wrens.
+This is why I named my best selling beginners concertina after this impressive and fascinating bird.

 Wishing you all the blessings of Lá an Dreoilín to you wherever you are in the world!